za3k/qr-backup/docs/FAQ.md

 - [Can I restore backups made using older versions of qr-backup?](#can-i-restore-backups-made-using-older-versions-of-qr-backup)

 # Answers

+## My self-test is failing on Ubuntu

+Ubuntu has disabled ImageMagick working on PDFs.
+Check out [StackOverflow](https://askubuntu.com/questions/1081895/trouble-with-batch-conversion-of-png-to-pdf-using-convert) for information on disabling this policy, if you want to.
+Otherwise, test your restore by printing your backup.

 ## How much data does this back up per page?